 Renovated historical buildings related to “the Great Architect” in Sokółka and Hrodna will convey the atmosphere of the 18th century.
-Now they will be dedicated to cultural, educational and tourism purposes.
-In the old former Palace of the Vice Administrator in Hrodna, an exhibition gallery, a meeting room and a music salon will be created.
-In the aged tenement house in Sokółka we will see an exhibition and a conference room, have an unique opportunity to try educational and handicraft workshops, and visit special chamber of Antoni Tyzenhauz.
-The new information points established in Sokółka and re-equipped in Hrodna will serve fresh joint tourist offer, the tourists will also benefit from up-to-date infrastructure and services.
+Now they will be dedicated to cultural, educational, and tourism purposes.
+In the old former Palace of the Vice Administrator in Hrodna, an exhibition gallery, a meeting room, and a music salon will be created.
+In the aged tenement house in Sokółka, we will see an exhibition and a conference room, have a unique opportunity to try educational and handicraft workshops, and visit the special chamber of Antoni Tyzenhauz.
+The new information points established in Sokółka and re-equipped in Hrodna will serve fresh joint tourist offers, the tourists will also benefit from up-to-date infrastructure and services.

 But the most expected part of the investment is construction of "Tyzenhauz Trail".
 Almost 60 km cross-border bike route from Sokółka to Hrodna will be officially opened just after the old-new buildings will be renovated and ready to operate.
-This one of a kind historical trail via Kuźnica-Bruzgi border crossing point (PL-BY) will cover the main sights of the region reminding the life of the Starosta Tyzenhauz.
-Sokółka and Hrodna natives as well as visiting tourists could take part in cycling tours and even borrow the bicycles free of charge.
+This one-of-a-kind historical trail via Kuźnica-Bruzgi border crossing point (PL-BY) will cover the main sights of the region reminding the life of the Starosta Tyzenhauz.
+Sokółka and Hrodna natives as well as visiting tourists could take part in cycling tours and even borrow bicycles free of charge.